 Prohibition soon brought an end to this first age of mixology.
 Some of the early practitioners moved outside of the country to work in Mexico, Cuba and Europe, or they were employed at private clubs in the United States.
 Others retired from the profession for the duration.
 It would be some time before people were again interested in recipes for drinks with a venerable past and exotic names like crustas, sangarees, smashes, bowls, fizzes and flips.
 Of course, most of these books also contain recipes for cocktails of all sorts, from a Spring Chicken (Bevill) to a Crystal Slipper (Grohusko).

 For New Year’s, eggnogs and punches seem to be the favored drink.
 Harry Johnson warns readers that his recipe for a “Bowl of Egg Nogg for a New Year’s Party” produces gallons of punch.
 It calls for 20 eggs, 2 ½ pounds of sugar, 1 ½ gallons of rich milk, St. Croix rum and 2 quarts of “good old brandy,” and is enough for a good-sized gathering of 19th-century partygoers.
 But I think that even if I owned a punch bowl massive enough to accommodate this rich recipe, I probably would not consider trying it out on a party of 21st-century health-conscious guests.

 Whether you are a historian tracing the origins of a particular concoction, or you simply enjoy dipping into the language and old recipes, reading through these books is always interesting.
-To help you explore them, we have created a ViewShare project titled Mixology Books that provides access to digital copies from the Library’s collection.
+To help you explore them, we have created the research guide “American Mixology: Recipe Books from the Pre-Prohibition Era.”